zdravkov/kendo-docs/api/javascript/ui/maskedtextbox.md

 ### clearPromptChar `Boolean`*(default: false)*

 Specifies whether the widget will replace the prompt characters with spaces on blur.
-Prompt chars will be shown again on focus.
+Prompt chars will be shown again on focus (available since Q2 2014 SP1).

 #### Example - specify different prompt char